PERSONAL DATA SECURITY - A SOFTWARE APPLICATION THAT PROVIDES:

 Though the details of securely creating encrypted Notes and backups are fairly complex, PDS again helps by providing an intuitive graphical interface that allows you to easily implement highly secure encryption (up to and including AES-256) without having to be an encryption expert.
 To quickly master PDS skills there is a QuickStart document, a detailed Users Guide, and even some videos on YouTube.

 PDS provides a secure and easy-to-use solution to manage your credentials.
 The solution is based on Notes, which are securely encrypted text files.
+Shown to the right is PDS with four Notes open.
+The Notes are for banking, bills, social media, and a top-level Note.

 PDS ENCRYPTION OF FILES AND DIRECTORIES